Dar Jamai Museum

-The Dar Jamai Museum (also spelled Dar Jamaï or Dar Jama'i) is a museum in Meknes, Morocco.
-It displays a number of artifacts and art objects from the city and other regions in Morocco.
-It is housed in a late 19th-century palace built by the Jama'i family who also built the Jamai Palace in Fes.
+The Dar Jamai Museum (قصر دار الجامعي), also spelled Dar Jamaï or Dar Jama'i, is a museum housed in a late 19th-century palace in Meknes, Morocco.
+Originally opened as a museum in 1920, it reopened in March 2022 as Dar Jamaï, National Museum of Music, devoted to the history and diversity of Moroccan musical traditions.
+The palace was built in 1882 by the Jama'i family, who also built the Jamai Palace in Fez.

 History

 The palace was built in 1882 by Mokhtar ben Arbi el Jama'i, who, along with his brother, served as Grand Vizier under Sultan Moulay Hassan (ruled 1873–1894).
 His family also built the Jamai Palace in Fes.
 When Moulay Hassan died in 1894, his younger son Moulay Abdelaziz was installed on the throne with the help of Ba Ahmed, one of the Jama'i family's rivals.
 The family thus fell out of favour and saw much of their assets, including the palace, confiscated.
 The palace was then given to the Glaoui family.

 In 1912, upon the advent of French colonial rule over Morocco, it was taken over by the French and turned first into a military hospital, then a military court, and finally, in 1920, into a "Museum of Indigenous Arts" (meaning local Moroccan art objects).
 In 1913 the municipal services commissioned the construction of a large wall fountain on the outside of the palace, facing Place el-Hedim.
 It is still present today.

+Restoration of the palace began in 2019 and included work on its woodwork, stucco, zellij and Andalusian-style garden.
+After the restoration, the museum reopened to the public in March 2022 as the National Museum of Music, with its exhibitions reorganized around Morocco's musical heritage.